Moussa Sissoko: Watford

 On 27 August 2021, Sissoko joined Watford on a two-year contract.
 He made his debut two days later in a 1–0 away defeat against his former club Tottenham Hotspur.
 It was to be an ill-fated move with Sissoko's Watford side suffering relegation that season.

 Nantes

 On 1 July 2022, Sissoko returned to France and signed with Nantes.

 Return to Watford

 On 10 July 2024, Sissoko returned to England, rejoining Championship side Watford on a two-year deal.

+Panathinaikos

+On 2 February 2026, Sissoko signed with Panathinaikos on a one and half year contract.